ERB031/Boxing-kickboxing-app/README.md

 # Bagwork Buddy App

-A sleek single-page experience that reimagines the Shot Caller Nak Muay website as an app-first interface inspired by the premium Equinox+ design language, now rebranded as Bagwork Buddy.
+A sleek single-page experience that reimagines the Shot Caller Nak Muay website as an app-first interface with a premium training club aesthetic, now rebranded as Bagwork Buddy.
 Built with semantic HTML, modern CSS, and lightweight JavaScript interactions so it runs without a build step.

 ## Getting started